Corona-Killers/corona-manager/README.md

 * [Rest API](#Rest-API)

 ## Tasks
-- Create an express server that will communicate with the data base through some api.
+- Create an express server that will analyze details from the data base and display it to the client.
 - Build [Rest-API](#Rest-API) for each model in the data base.
-- Pass all tests.
+- Pass all the tests.
-- Use the Sequelize Paranoid.
+- Use the Sequelize Paranoid when patient recovered or dead.
+(first change their status and then delete them)
+- Use underscore in DB in all the models.
+In node it should perform in camelCase.
+Hint: ("define": {"underscored": true})

-## Database Requirements
+## Database Requirements(the test checks that)
 ### Database
 - SQL only!
 - Use Sequelize
 - Database name has to be called - "covid_19"

 ### Patients Table
-- Columns: id, name, symptom, cityId, status('Respiratory', 'Insulation', 'waiting'), hospitalId.
+- Columns: id, dateOfBirth, cityId, name, symptom, status('sick', 'respiratory', 'recovered', 'dead', 'isolation'), hospitalId.
 ### Cities Table
 - Columns: id, name, population.
 ### Hospitals Table